magnet-tn/dwa15-fall2016-notes/01_Servers_and_Git/09_Local_domain_setup.md

-Within your local system, you'll eventually want to work on many different applications, sometimes even at the same time.
+Within your local system, you'll eventually want to work on different applications, sometimes even at the same time.
 Given this, it can be a drag to have to reconfigure your DocumentRoot for http://localhost every time you want to switch between apps.

 In the following notes we'll set up __Virtual Hosts__ for individual apps so that you can have local URLs specific to each app you're working on.